How to Add Categories and Tags For WordPress Pages

 Categories and tags help you sort your content and make it easier for users to find what they want.
 When creating a WordPress post or page, both categories and tags can come in very handy for organizing your content.

-It will improve the user experience (UX) as users will be able to find the resource or information they need, which will improve the SEO of the website.
+It will improve the user experience (UX) as users will be able to find the resources or information they need, which will improve the SEO of the website.

-So Adding categories on the website is a win-win for both the user and the site owner as both will be benefited from the good structure of the website.
+So Adding categories to the website is a win-win for both the user and the site owner as both will benefit from the good structure of the website.

 Conclusion